louiswalch/kirby-panel-group/README.md

 ## Installation

-To install, copy the `panelgroup` folder into site/fields.
+To install, copy the contents of this repistory into site/fields/panelgroup, or follow the GIT Submodule instructions below.

 ## Blueprint